adnguyen/2016_Protein_stability_evolution/Protocols/Protocols.md

 3) **Everything is done on COLD ICE unless specified otherwise**

 <div id='id-section2'/>
-##Making buffers for protein isoaltions:
+##Making buffers for protein isolations:

 We use a commercial buffer SuperB by Covaris Inc with protease inhibitors .